Communicable Disease Control

 Environmental Health Officers follow-up on lab confirmed cases of organisms that cause food borne illness.
 This follow-up involves contacting the individual who is sick and obtaining a detailed food history, as well as asking about certain high risk activities that make you more susceptible to the illness in question.

 Following up on cases also helps identify outbreaks.
 EHOs investigate outbreaks to determine the cause and source of the illness.
-For more information on outbreaks visit Outbreak Control
+You will find more information on outbreaks on this page.

 What if I think I have a Food Borne Illness?